SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Case studies

-{\it{SR-CLD calculation}}.
-We calculated SR-CLDs for both composite images despite their very large size ($288688\times3897$ each) following merging.
+We computed SR-CLDs for both composite images despite their very large size ($288688\times3897$ each) following merging.
 Horizontal chord lengths were measured for the $\alpha$ phase by counting the corresponding white pixels at each pixel row.
 From the measured chord lengths, we estimated \SI{288688}{} CLDs using \Cref{eqn:cld} with $B=55$ bins, also for all \SI{288688}{} pixel rows.
-While we obtained the SR-CLD maps for the entire composite images, they are so large that we can practically present the results only for microstructure subregions of approximately \SI{70}{\micro\meter} along the $y$ axis -- the direction of the microstructure variation (\Cref{fig:titanium}). \Cref{fig:titanium} shows two subregions of each processed microstructure and their corresponding SR-CLD maps and moving average chord length curves for the two studied materials.
+While we obtained the SR-CLD maps for the entire composite images, they are too large so that we present the results for subregions of approximately \SI{70}{\micro\meter} along the $x$ axis -- the direction of the spatial microstructure variation (\Cref{fig:titanium}). \Cref{fig:titanium} shows two subregions of each processed microstructure and their corresponding SR-CLD maps and moving average chord length curves for each material.